Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/axialunar-claims.md

 #### Claiming your LUNAR with MyCrypto

-The AXIASolar JS [Claims app](https://axiasolar.js.org/apps/#/claims) helps you sign a message from MyCrypto.
-MyCrypto is good to use in case you have stored the key to the Ethereum account holding your SOLAR indicator tokens on a hardware device like a Ledger Nano S or a Trezor.
+The AXIA JS [Claims app](https://AXIA.js.org/apps/#/claims) helps you sign a message from MyCrypto.
+MyCrypto is good to use in case you have stored the key to the Ethereum account holding your AXC indicator tokens on a hardware device like a Ledger Nano S or a Trezor.
 It also supports raw private keys, mnemonics and the Axia signer.

 **NOTICE**: It is much more secure to download and use the MyCrypto app locally.
 Please make sure to download the latest version for your operating system.
 You can always find the most up-to-date releases of the desktop app on their [releases page](https://github.com/MyCryptoHQ/MyCrypto/releases).

-Once you've downloaded MyCrypto and have it running locally (we recommend an air-gapped computer for maximum security), you can start by navigating to the Claims app on the AXIASolar JS UI.
+Once you've downloaded MyCrypto and have it running locally (we recommend an air-gapped computer for maximum security), you can start by navigating to the Claims app on the AXIA JS UI.
 Select the account you would like to claim the LUNARs into and click the blue "Continue" button to proceed.
 Your screen should look something like this:

 ![Claim Step 1](assets/axialunar/claim/claim-1.png)